 ‘Force Majeure’ means an event beyond the control of both parties and not involving a party’s fault or negligence.
 Such events may include wars or revolutions, strikes, civil commotion, earthquakes, tempest, fires and floods.

-‘Goods’ means the goods as set out in Item 3.
+‘Goods’ means the goods referred to in Schedule 2 as more particulayly described in the Tender Documents.

 ‘Insolvent’ means, if the Supplier:

 being an individual, at any time be adjudged bankrupt or has a receiving order made against the Supplier or takes any proceeding or liquidation or composition or makes any conveyance or assignment of the Supplier’s effects or composition or arrangement for the benefit of the Supplier’s creditors, or purports so to do under the Bankruptcy Act 1944;